2026 News: Young Adult Adoption (neutered female)

-After a lot of consideration, we have decided to look for an adoptive home for my youngest, neutered queen, Mai May who is a seal point.
+After a huge amount of consideration, we have decided to look for an adoptive home for my youngest, neutered queen, Maisie May who is a seal point.

-If you would like more details, photos etc please do get in touch, we have an enquiry form below where you can tell us a little about yourselves.
-(I will only be taking local enquiries as I want to make absolutely sure she is happy and settled.)
+We have an enquiry form below, which can be used as a guide to tell us a little about yourselves.
+Postcode to check for safety would be appreciated.
+(I will only be taking local – south west – enquiries as I want to make absolutely sure she is happy and settled.)

 Don’t forget to include your address and/ or postcode.